 The dredged material would be mechanically excavated using a Wilco amphibious excavator.
-The contractor unit is 16-foot-wide and 32-foot-long with two 5-foot-wide pontoons and weighs 58,000 pounds.
+The contractor unit is 16 feet wide and 32 feet long with two (2) 5-foot-wide pontoons and weighs 58,000 pounds.
 The drive system is hydraulic, powered by the Caterpillar 330 Excavator engine and hydraulic system, and has pyramid or flotation shoes on the drive system.
 This excavator floats in -4.5 feet of water and has a 50-foot operating reach.
-Dredging would start at the launch ramp basin and then proceed out the boat canal.
+Dredging would start at the launch ramp basin and then proceed out the boat canal toward the open waters of Port Bay.
 Initially, the dredged material would be placed within a ring of hay bales on the uplands adjacent to the boat basin for dewatering until the excavator is beyond reach of the shoreline.
 A backhoe onshore would transfer the dewatered material to a dump truck that would transport the material to one of two upland disposal areas for unloading and leveling.
 Silt fencing would be utilized at the upland placement areas to hold the material in place until stabilized.
 When dredging beyond reach of the boat basin shoreline, and through the extent of the boat canal and proposed channel into Port Bay, the dredged materials would be placed on a set of small barges with sidewalls.
 When barge loading capacity is reached, the individual barges would be pushed by a small outboard motor to the launch ramp and offloaded by backhoe into dump trucks.
 The dump trucks would relay the material to the upland disposal areas for unloading and leveling.
 Weighted sediment curtains would be used when working in open waters to minimize turbidity outside the work area.
 After the material has been placed within the upland disposal areas and one to two weeks of drying time has occurred, a small bulldozer would spread the material evenly within the disposal area.
-Based upon the anticipated dredge volume, an approximately 1-foot layer of material would be spread within each of the disposal areas.
-Once settling and conditioning of the materials is achieved over several months, the disposal areas would be seeded with common bermudagrass to establish vegetative cover.
-The expected time to complete dredging of the canal and associated access channel with breakwater is 22 days.
+Based upon the anticipated dredge volume, an approximate 1-foot layer of material would be spread within each of the disposal areas.
+Once settling and conditioning of the materials is achieved over several months, the disposal areas would be seeded with a native grass species mix to establish vegetative cover.